What is the Earth Charter?

 The Earth Charter is centrally concerned with the transition to sustainable ways of living and sustainable human development.
 Ecological integrity is one major theme.
 However, the Earth Charter recognizes that the goals of ecological protection, the eradication of poverty, equitable economic development, respect for human rights, democracy, and peace are interdependent and indivisible.
 It provides, therefore, a new, inclusive, integrated ethical framework to guide the transition to a sustainable future.

-At a time when major changes in how we think and live are urgently needed, the Earth Charter challenges us to examine our values and to choose a better way.
-At a time when international partnership is increasingly necessary, the Earth Charter encourages us to search for common ground in the midst of our diversity and to embrace a new global ethic that is shared by an ever-growing number of people throughout the world.
-At a time when education for sustainable development has become essential, the Earth Charter provides a very valuable educational instrument.
+Major changes in how we think and live are urgently needed, the Earth Charter challenges us to examine our values and to choose a better way.
+The Earth Charter provides a very valuable educational instrument.
+It encourages us to search for common ground in the midst of our diversity and to embrace a global ethic that is shared by an ever-growing number of people throughout the world.